deja-vu-platform/deja-vu/docs/index.md

 are used, and how they are placed on the page.
 Concepts are configured in JSON and you can style your app with CSS.

+- **conventional output** A compiled Déjà Vu app is a standard MEAN (MongoDB-Express-Angular-Node.js) app, which can be deployed using popular cloud providers.
+We are actively working on guides and tooling for deploying.

 **Déjà Vu is a research prototype and you shouldn't rely on it for anything important at this point**, but we'd love to hear what you think!